d3-geomap/site/content/docs/map-properties.md

 ---
 url: /docs/map-properties/
-title: Map Properties
+title: Map Properties - Accessors and Attributes
 template: page.html
 created: 2014-10-02 12:27:22
 ---
-Maps can be customized through the following accessors.
-If called with a value the value will be set and the map object returned.
+Maps can be customized through the accessors documented here.
+If an accessor is called with a value the value will be set and the map object returned.
 If called without an argument the current value of the corresponding property will be returned.

-### General Properties d3.geomap()
+In addition map properties can be accessed via attributes to allow for customizations beyond the capabilities of this library.

+### d3.geomap accessors

 This section documents accessors that can/must be set when a d3.geomap object is created.